Skip to main content

 Common questions

-Florida commercial auto and fleet questions
+Florida commercial auto filings, BMC forms, and MCS-90 questions

 Not automatically.
 A local contractor fleet may need commercial auto without FMCSA operating authority filings.
 For-hire transportation, interstate operations, certain cargo, passenger, hazmat, household goods, broker, or freight-forwarder operations need a separate review.